faq

 - You will waive your right to read your letter

 In addition to all this, it also matters what the letter of recommendation will be used for.
-If you are applying to Masters programs or fellowships, meeting the above criteria is generally sufficient.
+If you are applying to Masters programs, meeting the above criteria is generally sufficient.
 If you are applying to PhD programs, I will write you a letter only if we have worked together in a research capacity.

 (partially adapted from Benjamin Mako Hill)